alvarocrsc/alvarocrsc/README.md

-<p align="center">Full-stack and cross-platform developer with a strong creative mindset and a refined eye for design, primarily focused on frontend development.
+<p align="center">Hi!
+I'm a full-stack and cross-platform developer with a strong creative mindset and a refined eye for design, primarily focused on frontend development.
 I combine technical innovation with visual aesthetics to build engaging interfaces and deliver high-quality digital experiences.
 Driven by usability, clean design, and excellence in every detail.</p>

 <hr>

-<h1>My Skills</h1>
+<h1>✨ My Skills</h1>

 <div align="center">
   <a href="https://skillicons.dev">